 This is a step-by-step guide to Doctor Bernard’s arm lift operation with VASER liposuction.

 Doctor Bernard asks you to follows all pre-op instructions to prepare for surgery.
 On the day of surgery, you arrive at the hospital and check-in.
 A nurse greets you and takes your vitals.
 Next, you change into a surgical gown.

 Doctor Bernard meets you to discuss any last-minute questions or concerns you might have.
 Then, he uses a special marker to draw on your skin.

 After the intake appointment, the procedure starts.
 While you lie on a comfortable operating table, an anaesthetist administers drugs through an IV.
 Sedative drugs make you feel sleepy.
 You begin to feel drowsy as the anesthesia takes effect.
 Your eyes will feel heavy.
 Your body relaxes.
 You drift off to sleep, with no memory or sensation of the surgery.

 Anaesthetists have another important job.
 They also monitor your vitals during surgery.
 They ensure you are safe from the moment you fall asleep to the moment you wake.
-This allows Doctor Bernard to focus on sculpting your arms.
-His attention is directed exclusively on creating tighter, slimmer arms for you.

 3. Body positioning on the operating table

 Once you are comfortably sedated, the surgery begins.
 The first step to a successful arm lift is making sure you’re properly positioned on the operating table.
 This is very important.

 Doctor Bernard takes time to ensure everything sits nicely.
 You lie on your back, fully sedated.
 Your arms are placed into arm bars.
 The arm bars hold your arms upright during surgery.
 This allows him to perform liposuction and skin cutting in the most effective manner.
 Your hands are secured to the arm bars to make sure your arms are firmly in place.